-Feeling that carb fatigue after weeks of celebrating life after lockdown?
+Feeling that carb fatigue?
 Trust us when we say, the Secret Media team’s waistbands need a break.
 If you’re foregoing the more beige dinner options in a bid to be a little healthier this month, there’s no need to sacrifice flavour or satisfaction – which is exactly why we’ve rounded up the very best healthy restaurants in Manchester to help.
 Read on for your dose of guilt-free dinner inspo.

 1. The Green Lab

-Putting a focus on health and wellbeing at their Dale Street venue, The Green Lab is more of a lifestyle destination than just a restaurant, with a health lab in the works where guests will be able to take advantage of a number of fitness classes, alongside their ‘Mixing Lab’, where visitors can create their own nutrition bowls, smoothie bowls, and tuck into healthy bao buns, wraps and so much more.
+Putting a focus on health and wellbeing at their Dale Street venue, The Green Lab is more of a lifestyle destination than just a restaurant.
+With a ‘Health Lab’ set up in 2022, where guests will be able to take advantage of a number of fitness classes, alongside their ‘Mixing Lab’, where visitors can create their own nutrition bowls, smoothie bowls, and tuck into healthy bao buns, wraps and more, The Green Lab is truly a holistic experience.
 Our favourite part?
 The whole place is completely calorie transparent, helping to avoid any accidental overindulging if you’re watching what you eat.
-It’s MyFitnessPal friendly and delicious.
+Plus, it’s MyFitnessPal friendly and delicious.
 The Green Lab, 32-34 Dale St, M1 1FY.

 2. Evelyn’s Cafe Bar

 While Evelyn’s isn’t a designated spot for healthy fare, they do have a number of considerably healthy dishes on their menu.
 Taking inspiration mostly from Asia when crafting their menu, guests can enjoy far less fatty dishes than your average burger or pizza, with delicious plates such as the spicy beef salad, tofu laksa, tandoori trout and so much more.
+The Evelyn’s environment is also a cleansing one to be in, with botanical décor and light wood interiors, you really feel like eating your greens and feeling as light as your surroundings.
+Halal-friendly options are available here too.
 Evelyn’s Cafe Bar, 44 Tib St, M4 1NB.

 A fantastic ‘neighbourhood eatery‘ offering ‘comfort classics and health inspired dishes’, The Counter House has an absolutely massive menu – packed full of comfort food, lighter dishes and tasty small plates.
 Think roast salmon, sriracha chicken, baked Thai crab fishcakes and spicy glazed tofu, as well as a number of tasty sharing dishes that are perfect for those who simply want a little taste while eating well.
 If you do decide to throw the whole health kick out of the window, TCH’s incredible Sunday roast is up there with the very best, piled high with veggies, proper succulent meat and a massive Yorkshire pud.
 The Counter House, 35 Blossom St, Ancoats, M4 6AJ.